Ulnar Collateral Ligament

 WHAT IS THE ULNAR COLLATERAL LIGAMENT?

 Treatment depends on the degree of injury and one’s activity level.
-Complete rest from throwing can be the best treatment for some while others may need surgery to reconstruct the elbow.
+Complete rest from throwing can be the best treatment for some mild sprains while others may need surgery to reconstruct the elbow.
+If surgery is utilized the reconstruction is often referred to as a Tommy John’s surgery.
+The UCL reconstruction takes 9 months to a year to heal and will require a hinged brace.
+It is important to take the proper time to heal as rushing the return to use can cause the ligament graft to fail.